tvdboom/ATOM/.github/CONTRIBUTING.md

 If your contribution requires a new library dependency:

 * Double-check that the new dependency is easy to install via pip and Anaconda.
-* The library should support Python 3.9 and higher.
+* The library should support Python 3.10 and 3.11.
 * Make sure the code works with the latest version of the library.
 * Update the dependencies in the documentation.
 * Add the library with the minimum required version to `pyproject.toml`.

 After submitting your pull request, GitHub will automatically run the tests on your changes and make sure that the updated code builds successfully.
-The checks run on Python 3.9, 3.10 and 3.11, on Ubuntu and Windows.
+The checks run on Python 3.10 and 3.11, on Ubuntu and Windows.
 We also use services that automatically check code style and test coverage.